ManifoldScholar/manifold-docusaurus/docs/administering/configuring/integration_settings.md

 ### Next Steps

-With Google Services now configured, you can enable Google Analytics and Drive integrations with your instance, as described in Analytics and Drive sections below.
+With Google Services now configured, you can enable Google OAuth, Google Analytics, and Google Drive on your instance.

 ## Google OAuth Configuration

 If this feature is enabled, Manifold will include a “Log in with Google” button on the login page.
 Clicking the button will open a popup that allows users to authenticate using their Google account.
 On successful authentication, Manifold will create a user record (if it is the user’s first time logging in) and an associated identity record.

-These instructions document the process for acquiring OAuth keys from Google.
+These instructions document the process for acquiring [OAuth keys from Google](https://developers.google.com/identity/protocols/oauth2).
 It’s possible that their process has changed since this was written.
-If that’s the case, please open a pull request against our documentation with a correction.
+If that’s the case, please [open a pull request](https://github.com/ManifoldScholar/manifold-docusaurus/pulls) against our documentation with a correction.

 ### Callback URL
 The Manifold API handles OAuth callbacks.
 For Google, the callback route is located at `/auth/google/callback`.
 For your installation of Manifold, the callback URL will be the fully qualified domain name (FQDN) of the API server followed by that path.
 For example, my Manifold API is on the same domain as the client application, and that domain is manifoldapp.org, the callback URL would be `http://manifoldapp.org/auth/google/callback`.

 ### Setup Consent Screen
-1. Log into your account and app at Google Developer Console.
+1. Log into your account and app at [Google Developer Console](https://console.developers.google.com/).
 2. From your Manifold project’s API Manager, navigate to “OAuth consent screen” in the sidebar.
 3. Add a name to "App name".
 4. Select an email address in the "User support email" dropdown.